CDAT/cdat-old-site/part-1-the-fortran-code-well-wrap.md

 latitude and pressure level.
 Type REAL.

-OUTPUT ARGS:
+###OUTPUT ARGS:

 ZM_MPSI: Two-dimensional (lat,lev) array of zonal mean meridional

-stream function values in which the first dimension is lati-

-tude and the second dimension is pressure level.
-THE PRESSURE
+stream function values in which the first dimension is lati-tude and the second dimension is pressure level.

-LEVEL DIMENSION IS ORDERED TOP TO BOTTOM UPON RETURN.
+THE PRESSURE LEVEL DIMENSION IS ORDERED TOP TO BOTTOM UPON RETURN.
 Missing